What is the TCPA?

 Offer an Opt-Out

-Just as getting opt-in consent is important, the TCPA—and the newer California Consumer Protection Act—require that consumers have clear access to an opt-out.
+Just as getting opt-in consent is important, the TCPA—and the newer California Consumer Protection Act (CCPA)—require that consumers have clear access to an opt-out.
 According to Blue Ink Digital’s Greg Dobak, untracked opt-outs could be a source of significant new litigation.
-Speaking in a recent webinar, Dobak stressed the importance of using a solution, such as Blue Ink Digital’s Secured Leads, to quickly remove leads from lists and avoid calling consumers who are no longer consenting.
+Speaking in a Convoso webinar, Dobak stressed the importance of using a solution, such as Blue Ink Digital’s Secured Leads, to quickly remove leads from lists and avoid calling consumers who are no longer consenting.

 TCPA Best Practices for Communication

 Following the letter of the law extends well beyond obtaining and managing consent, of course.
-To stay TCPA-compliant, your team will also need to implement a number of best practices for contacting and communicating with consumers.
+To support compliance, your team will also need to implement a number of TCPA best practices for contacting and communicating with consumers.

 Restrict Calls to Compliant (and Effective) Times